 It is a boat, and therefore surrounded by water.
 You are going to get wet.
 If it isn’t raining, then a wave can splash you, and your stuff – including your phone and other precious things.

 Pack decent dry bags and store anything important, including your passport, in them.

 Getting in and out of the dinghy is also a sure way of getting soaked.
 So make sure you bring a light waterproof jacket and some shoes you don’t mind getting wet.
 You will get a wet bum no matter how hard you try not to.
+Quick drying clothes are better than say denim jeans.
 Anything you put on the floor of the dinghy will also get wet and probably sandy.
 I can’t rave enough about my Keen sandals.
 You can easily jump out of the dinghy and in to the water without being afraid of stepping on something sharp, and then up the beach and off on a hike.
 Shorts are easier than skirts when you are climbing over life-lines or down ladders – trust me!